Overview

 Fits rarely result in serious injury, but if you have recurrent fits, injury is a possibility.
 These steps can help you avoid injury during fits:

-• Take care near water: Don't swim alone or relax in a boat without someone nearby.
+• Don't swim alone or relax in a boat without someone nearby.

 • Wear a helmet for protection during activities such as bike riding or sports participation.

-• Display fits first-aid tips in a place where people can easily see them.
+• First-aid tips should be displayed in a place where people can easily see them.
 Include any important phone numbers there as well.

 Fits first aid